-In order to become a principal, you should first become a teacher who knows his field.
-Nevertheless, there are several more important characteristics that you need to possess in order to become a successful principal.
-Therefore, in the following article, we will present you 3 vital characteristics that a principal should acquire:
+To become a principal, you should first become a teacher who knows his field.
+Nevertheless, there are several more important characteristics that you need to possess to become a successful principal.
+Therefore, in the following article, we will present you three vital components that a principal should acquire:

 Imagine starting your first stay as a principal.
 Everyone expects you to hear their problems, and do something about them as soon as possible.
 When I say everybody I mean every child, teacher, and cafeteria worker.
 An entire school lies on your shoulders.

-Even if most of the advice he receives is worthless, he still has the obligation to at least listen to his subordinates.
-Even in the midst of his work he must take the time to listen to those led by him.
-He must offer respect in order to receive it.
+Even if most of the advice he receives is worthless, he still has an obligation to at least listen to his subordinates.
+Even during his work, he must take the time to look to those led by him.
+He must offer respect to receive it.

 Moreover, a leader should never make someone feel like they don’t matter or their ideas are of no value.
 A leader should inspire confidence, and this is done by listening to everyone who has something to say.

-Jeff McRae, a history tutor from essaysontime.com.au was kind enough to share his experience with us:
+Jeff, a history tutor, was kind enough to share his experience with us:

 Emotionally weak principals tend to roll over and give in to parents, students, and teachers for all the wrong reasons.
 The thing is that everyone wishes the best for the kids, but everyone has a distinct set of opinions that may help in this direction.

 The role of a successful principal is to listen to everybody’s opinion while taking into account all the pros and cons.
-He must take a balanced decision that will please everybody.
-A terrific principal must have a fine moral compass which bonds him to always fight and defend what’s right.
+He must make a balanced decision that will please everybody.
+A terrific principal must have an excellent moral compass which bonds him always to fight and defend what’s right.

 By having this uninhibited attitude, he will only get pushed back by others.
 Still, that is the treatment which every upright human has to face daily.
-The important thing is that if principals can lay down at night knowing that they didn’t disregard their moral compass, then be sure that they are in possession of a great personal strength and integrity.
+The important thing is that if principals can lay down at night knowing that they didn’t disregard their moral compass, then be sure that they have great personal strength and integrity.

 An exceptional principal should go to the bitter end for his students, staff, and faculty.
 When a principal stands his ground, going forward when everything seems to be against him, that’s the moment when you know you are in good hands.

-Being able to take quick and worthy decisions is exactly the quality that a great leader should possess.
-Always remember that your decisions influence a lot of people, therefore take your time to contemplate on those matters before pronouncing your resolution.
+Being able to take quick and worthy decisions is precisely the quality that a great leader should possess.
+Always remember that your choices influence a lot of people, therefore take your time to contemplate on those matters before pronouncing your resolution.

-The most important rule that should always be kept in mind by a principal is to never forget where you came from.
+The most important rule that should always be kept in mind by a principal is never to forget where you came from.
 In general, when teachers decide to join the administration, they do it only with the best intentions in mind.
-But, as the time passes by, they tend to forget their time as a teacher, and start taking decisions based on their personal agenda.
+But, as time passes by, they tend to forget their time as a teacher and start making decisions based on their agenda.

 It’s crucial for a principal to be interested in his teacher’s plans.
 Guide them through when making decisions, and be kind to them whenever they are having problems at home or in their life outside the school.
 In the present moment, it seems that empathy decreases when people move up on the hierarchical ladder.

 A true principal always has time for his staff and students.
 His door is always open for advice and educational innovations.
-A great principal has the courage to mold the beliefs of his teachers in order to cultivate their dedication and motivation.
-He will always have the heart of a teacher, wishing for all of his students to thrive.
+A great principal dares to mold the beliefs of his teachers to cultivate their dedication and motivation.
+He will still have the heart of a teacher, wishing for all of his students to thrive.